nating/cs-exams/assets/notes/fourth-year/fuzzy-logic/notes/introduction-to-fuzzy-logic-and-fuzzy-control-systems.md

-## Introduction to Fuzzy Logic & Control Systems
+## Introduction to Fuzzy Logic & Fuzzy Control Systems

 **Soft computing** is an umbrella term for disciplines such as:
 * Fuzzy logic and fuzzy control,